caestradaa/covid_fatality_in_Col/README.md

 - We must take a closer look at the data and analyze the behavior of the fatality rate week by week.

 **By Week**:
 Due to the lack of details we got from month to month, we analyze fatality rate **week by week**.
-Using CTEs statements and then joining the results in one table, we follow the same procedure as we did before:
+Using CTEs statements and then joining the results in one table, we follow the same procedure as we did before.
+Finally, we capture the result table in a dataframe and then calculate fatality rate:

 ```python
 %%sql r6 <<